azurechen/R.swift-plugin/README.md

 Auto Resource Plugin for Xcode
 ==============================

-This Xcode Plugin make you access resources like colors, images or strings easier and more accurately.
+This Xcode Plugin make you access resources like `colors`, `images` or `localizable strings` easier and more accurately.
 It provides functions like `Android Resource Manager` in Swift.

 It generates references for colors, images and localizable strings <del>automatically</del>.
 (It will be supported in the next version)